 2. Building Safety and Personal Protective Equipment – Marketing, Human Resources, Foundation and Enrollment Services

 3. On-Campus Events – President’s Office, Academics, Student Success Center and Enrollment Services

 4. Facility / Dining – Facilities and President’s Office

 5. Travel – Institutional Effectiveness and Student Success, Career and Technical Ed and Enrollment Services

 Regional Alignment: President Ann Bolman is the primary point of contact with Pennington County Emergency Management and Monument Health.
 President Bolman remains in regular contact with local leaders to maintain alignment between regional guidelines and college decisions and operations.

-Barring any unforeseen changes for the fall semester, Western Dakota Tech will restart operations with our programs delivered on campus on August 24, 2020.
+Barring any unforeseen changes for the spring semester, Western Dakota Tech will restart operations with our programs delivered on campus on January 11, 2021.
 Additionally, some courses will be delivered online via MyWDT, Microsoft Teams, Zoom, or a combination.

 All classroom and lab spaces have been analyzed by the President’s Office, Academics, and the Registrar’s Office with course schedules developed under the following guiding design principles:

 - Balance requirements to migrate learning to a virtual platform with the need for the on-campus learning environments of skills-based programs.